Rathbone Greenbank Investments

 Healthcare / medical theme

-Healthcare and or medical theme or area of investment - the fund may have a single theme or many themes Banking & Financials
+Healthcare and or medical theme or area of investment - may have a single or many themes Banking & Financials

 Predatory lending exclusion

-Fund excludes financial services companies with widely criticised, aggressive lending practices where interest rates are typically very high, includes ‘doorstep lending’) Governance & Management
+Excludes financial services companies with widely criticised, aggressive lending practices where interest rates are typically very high, (eg ‘doorstep lending’) Governance & Management

 Governance policy